irishev/DSP/README.md

 You should first learn groups on pre-trained models and then prune and finetune the group-learned models.

-Our group-learning and pruning modules require four steps.
+Our group-learning and pruning modules require three steps.
 1. Defining a wrapper
 2. Initializing
 3. Processing after every update (step)